-The University of Maryland Dietetics Program aims to provide a robust academic foundation which emphasizes the sciences and research principles for health, nutrition, foods, and food service administration through a curriculum which prepares graduates to enter supervised practice with critical knowledge to succeed as a registered dietitian.
+The University of Maryland Dietetics Program aims to provide a robust academic foundation which emphasizes the sciences, research principles, and outreach services for health, nutrition, foods, and food service administration through a curriculum that cultivates critical thinking skills and teaching that upholds the value of diversity and inclusion to prepare graduates for careers in nutrition and dietetics.

 Program Goals and Objectives

-Program Goal 1: To prepare graduates with a strong comprehensive education with knowledge and skills for successful completion of supervised dietetic internship practice.
+Program Goal 1: To prepare graduates with a strong comprehensive education with knowledge and skills for successful completion of a dietetics supervised practice program leading to eligibility to become a registered dietitian nutritionist.

 Program Objectives for Goal 1: